liberland/laws/drafting/drafts/judical-process-law.md

 # Judical Process Law

-## Judicial Process Law
+## Preamble

-### Preamble
+Recognizing the fundamental principles of justice, fairness, and the rule of law, the Judicial Process Law of Liberland establishes a framework for the administration of justice within the Free Republic of Liberland.
+This law outlines the essential requirements for a judicial process to be considered lawful and serves as the procedural foundation for the Supreme Court, state-funded lower courts, and private dispute resolution mechanisms within the territory of Liberland.

-This law establishes the minimum requirements for a lawful judicial process in Liberland and serves as the procedural law for the Supreme Court and state-funded lower courts.
-It outlines the process rules for the Supreme Court and lower courts established by the Liberland Administration.
-Furthermore, it sets up the procedural minimum for any other judicial, arbitration, mediation, or similar processes organized privately in Liberland, hereafter referred to as "Private Courts."
+## Chapter 1: General Principles

-## Book 1: General Principles
+### Art.
+1: Purpose

-**Art.
-1: Equality**
+The purpose of this law is to provide for the establishment, organization, and functioning of the judicial system in Liberland, ensuring that justice is accessible, effective, and impartial for all who seek it.

-Courts shall neither respect nor discriminate against any party appearing before them based on their status, background, nationality, race, religion, sexual orientation, gender, or other personal circumstances.
+### Art.
+2: Equality and Non-Discrimination

-**Art.
-2: Fairness**
+All courts and judicial bodies in Liberland shall treat parties equally and without discrimination based on status, background, nationality, race, religion, sexual orientation, gender, or any other personal circumstances.

-Courts shall dispense justice proportionally to the situation in question and provide each party with an equal opportunity to present and argue their case.
+### Art.
+3: Right to a Fair Trial

-**Art.
-3: Equal Access**
+Every individual in Liberland has the right to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law.
+The principle of the right to a fair trial shall be upheld in all judicial processes, whether civil, criminal, or otherwise.

-1. Everyone shall have equal access to the services of the courts.
+### Art.
+4: Transparency and Accessibility
-2. Laws, regulations, and judicial procedural rules shall be published beforehand so that any potential party may become familiar with them.
+1. All laws, regulations, and judicial procedural rules shall be publicly available and accessible so that potential parties may familiarize themselves with the legal framework governing the judicial process.

-**Art.
-4: Legal Counsel**
+2. Court proceedings, decisions, and records shall be open to the public, except when confidentiality is necessary to protect the interests of justice or the rights and freedoms of the parties involved.

-Throughout any process, all courts shall provide the opportunity for all parties to obtain and maintain access to their chosen legal counsel or similar services.
+### Art.
+5: Legal Representation

-**Art.
-5: Professionality**
+Every party involved in a judicial process shall have the right to be represented by legal counsel of their choice or to self-represent, and courts shall provide reasonable accommodations to ensure that all parties can effectively participate in the proceedings.

-§ 1
+### Art.
+6: Judicial Independence and Impartiality
-All courts shall ensure that their officials and employees receive proper training and maintain a high level of knowledge and skill throughout their tenure.
+The judiciary in Liberland shall be independent of the executive and legislative branches of government and shall be impartial in the exercise of its functions.

-§ 2
+Judges shall be free from any external influence, inducement, pressure, threat, or interference, whether direct or indirect, in the performance of their duties.

-Judges, mediators, arbiters, and other judicial decision-makers shall be well-versed professionals in the Law of Liberland and any other laws or rules according to which their court dispenses justice.
+### Art.
+7: Competence and Professionalism

-§ 3
+1. All courts shall ensure that their officials, employees, and decision-makers receive appropriate training and maintain a high level of knowledge and skill throughout their tenure.
-The option of a trial by a jury of one's peers or similar forms of trial shall only be allowed when the presiding judge is a legal professional and has a substantial role in the proceeding, or when the object of the trial is of lower value, and there is a possibility for a genuine appeal to a professional judge.
+2. Judges, mediators, arbitrators, and other judicial decision-makers shall be well-versed professionals in the Law of Liberland and any other law or rules relevant to the jurisdiction of their respective courts.

-**Art.
-6: Dispensing justice**
+### Art.
+8: Judicial Remedies
-Courts shall dispense justice in all matters between private parties or between private parties and Liberland.
+Courts shall have the power to grant appropriate and effective remedies, including but not limited to, monetary compensation, injunctive relief, and declaratory relief, to ensure that the rights and interests of parties are adequately protected and enforced.

-**Art.
-7: Language**
+### Art.
+9: Language**

 § 1
 State courts shall communicate in Liberlandish, a dialect continuum of English, and parties are responsible for compliance.
 The judge may direct otherwise, but only if all parties jointly agree to use a language other than Liberlandish.